 Business owners have far more options available to them they may realize.
-The question may not be whether TFSA or RRSP but instead what is the best investment vehicle for business owners?
+The question may not be whether TFSA or RRSP but instead, what is the best investment vehicle for business owners?
 TFSAs are available regardless of income, that is they don’t need T4 income to qualify.
-Therefore dividend income which doesn’t qualify as T4 income is eligible to be deposited into a TFSA which has a cumulative total of $52,000.
-The bigger question may be whether to contribute to a RRSP or a PPP (Personal Pension Plan).
-If you are an owner of an incorporated business and take T4 income, you may want to explore a PPP as a better option.
-Here is another post that goes into greater detail about the PPP.
+Therefore dividend income which doesn’t qualify as T4 income is eligible to be deposited into a TFSA which has a cumulative total of $69,500.
+The bigger question may be whether to contribute to an RRSP or an IPP (Individual Pension Plan).
+If you are an owner of an incorporated business and take T4 income, you may want to explore an IPP as a better option.
+Here is another post that goes into greater detail about the IPP.

 Today, one of the most common investment questions Canadian business owners ask themselves today is, “Which is better, TFSA or RRSP”?

 Here’s the good news – it doesn’t have to be an either-or choice.
 Why not do both?
 Below are the features of both plans to help you understand the differences.

 - Any Canadian resident age 18 or over may open a TFSA.
 A contribution is not based on earned income.
 There is no maximum age for contribution.

 - The maximum contribution is $5,500 per year.
 In 2015, the maximum limit was briefly increased to $10,000, but the change of government has resulted in restoring the previous maximum and increased the amount in 2019 and 2020, to $6,000 per year.

 - There is carry forward room for each year in which the maximum contribution was not made.
 For those who have not yet contributed to a TFSA, the cumulative total contribution room as of 2020 is $69,500.